rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 To solve this problem, Webpacker provides its own middleware: `Webpacker::DevServerProxy` ([source](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/webpacker/dev_server_proxy.rb#L3)).
 This allows Rails to act as an intermediary between the browser and the webpack-dev-server in development.

-> As a side note, if Rails output the local dev-server host in the asset URLs, say as `http://localhost:3035/packs/js/application...js` instead of just `/packs/js/application...js`, I don't think the proxy middleware would be necessary.
-I'm not entirely sure why they went this direction if only to make it seem more like the asset pipeline from the browser's perspective.
+> As a side note, I'm not entirely sure why the proxy middleware would be necessary.
+Rails could point asset urls directly at webpack-dev-server by prepending the host, i.e., `http://localhost:3035/...`.
+Instead, by default in development, asset paths are produced so that the browser will direct its assets requests to the Rails server.
+I'm not entirely sure why the maintainers went this direction if only to make it seem more like the asset pipeline from the browser's perspective.

+### Wrapping up

 At times, Rails can feel like a black box.
 I hope these mental maps help make it easier to navigate the world of Webpacker and webpack on Rails with confidence.